-The Secretary-General also convened several initiatives including the Global Compact, the Principles for Responsible Banking and the Global Investors for Sustainable Development (GISD).
-In 2020, the GISD succeeded in agreeing upon the Sustainable Development Investing (SDI) definition and developed the SDI Navigator.
+The Secretary-General also convened several initiatives including the Global Compact (which established in 2019 a CFO Taskforce for SDGs), the Principles for Responsible Banking and the Global Investors for Sustainable Development (GISD) Alliance.
+In 2020, the GISD Alliance succeeded in developing, for the first time, a common definition of Sustainable Development Investing (SDI) and developed the SDI Navigator.
 The report entitled "Renewed, recharged and reinforced: Urgent actions to harmonize and scale sustainable finance" served as an input to the European Commission's consultation process on its Renewed Sustainable Financing Strategy.
 Lastly, the GISD Alliance launched a call to Action for COVID-19 bond issuance to encourage companies and governments to issue innovative social bonds to address the COVID-19 pandemic.